 How common is dental anxiety?

 Dental anxiety is a prevalent issue in the United States.
-There are estimates that suggest that at least 30% of Americans experience some form of dental-related phobia or fear.
+Some estimates suggest that at least 30% of Americans experience some form of dental-related phobia or fear.
 This includes people who experience mild uneasiness and those with severe dental phobia.

-Dental anxiety can also stem from past negative experiences at the dentist and even general concerns about pain or embarrassment during a procedure.
-Many dentists are aware of this issue and work to offer various strategies to help patients manage their anxiety and receive dental care.
+Dental anxiety can also stem from past negative experiences at the dentist.
+General concerns about pain or embarrassment during a procedure can be a trigger, too.
+We’re aware of this issue and offer strategies to help patients manage their anxiety.

 What is the most feared dental procedure?